pfroud/JMCCUL/README.md

 MCC Universal Library is a library to communicate with MCC data acquisition hardware.

-I am not affiliated with Measurement Computing Corporation.
+The author of the JMCCUL project is not affiliated with Measurement Computing Corporation.

 ## Existing UL APIs